sharmachait/Java/Spring/Dependency Injection/06 Bean Scopes.md

-# 1 Singleton default
+# 1 Singleton per application context, but our application can have multiple contexts in that case we will end up having multiple beans
-# 2 Prototype == Transient
+# 2 Prototype - transient per invocation
-# 3 Request - related to web applications
+# 3 Request - scoped per HTTP request
-# 4 Session - related to web applications
+# 4 Session - scoped per HTTP session
-# 5 Application - related to web applications
+# 5 Application - When a bean is defined with _application_ scope, Spring creates only one instance of that bean for the entire lifetime of the web application, useful when you want to share a bean across all components in a web application, regardless of how many Spring contexts are present

 ## to define the scope of a bean